Evgeni1a/hachaton/README.md

-# ✨ AI Quote Generator
+# Nanobot Quote Generator

-**AI Quote Generator** is a one‑click web app that generates unique inspirational quotes using AI, stores your history, and lets you save favorites — perfect for students and professionals who need daily motivation even in restricted network environments.
+**Nanobot Quote Generator** is an AI-powered web app that generates original inspirational quotes using a local LLM (Ollama) orchestrated through the NanoBot AI agent framework with MCP tools.

 ---

 ## Product Context

 ### End Users
-- Students and office workers needing quick inspiration or motivation.
+- Students and professionals who need quick daily inspiration for motivation or focus.
-- Developers working on university VMs where external AI tools (Telegram bots, ChatGPT) are restricted or require a VPN.
+- Content creators looking for unique quotes for social media, presentations, or articles.
+- Anyone seeking mood-based inspiration — whether they need energy before a workout, wisdom for reflection, or a love quote for a special moment.
+- Developers and tech enthusiasts interested in seeing AI agents (NanoBot + MCP + Ollama) work in a practical, everyday tool.

 ### The Problem
-Traditional quote websites are cluttered with ads, require endless scrolling, and show the same repetitive quotes.
-Furthermore, university VMs often block access to external services, leaving users without fresh, unique content when they need a quick mental boost.
+People spend time searching for good quotes online, but most quote sites offer the same recycled clichés from famous figures.
+There's no personalization, no mood filtering, and no AI interaction.
+Users also can't get explanations or have a conversation about the meaning behind a quote.

 ### Our Solution
-A one‑sentence pitch: **A fully local, Dockerizable AI quote generator that creates unique quotes, saves history, and manages favorites directly on your VM.**
+A one-sentence pitch: **A fully local AI quote generator that creates unique, mood-based quotes with an interactive bot you can talk to.**

 ---

-## Features and Implementation Plan
+## Features

-### Version 1: The Core Logic (Task 3)
-- One‑Click Quote Generation: Generate a random inspirational quote with a single button press.
-- Quote History: Automatically save every generated quote to SQLite database with timestamps.
-- Clean Web Interface: Simple, intuitive layout with a prominent generate button.

-### Version 2: The Interactive Experience (Task 4)
-- Favorites System: Save quotes you love to a separate "Favorites" tab.
-- Remove from Favorites: Delete quotes from favorites with one click.
-- History & Favorites Tabs: Easy navigation between recent quotes and saved favorites.
-- LLM Integration: Powered by local Ollama (llama3.2:1b) or OpenAI API for truly unique, AI‑generated quotes.
-- Live Status Indicators: "Generating..." spinner and success toasts for better UX.

-### Planned for Future Versions
-- Dark/Light theme toggle
-- Export favorites to PDF
-- Copy quote to clipboard
-- Quote categories and tags
+- Instant mood-based quote generation (5+ categories: Motivation, Love, Success, Wisdom, Energy)
+- Interactive chat with NanoBot for explanations and custom requests
+- Save favorites and browse full history with category filters
-- Daily quote notifications
+- Daily statistics dashboard (quotes generated, top categories)
+- Runs 100% locally via Ollama — no API keys, no cloud costs, fully private
+- Extensible architecture via MCP protocol for future tool additions

 ---

-## Usage
+## The Ecosystem

-1. Open the web app in your browser (http://localhost:8501)
-2. Click **"Generate New Quote"** button
-3. The AI generates a unique quote — it appears on screen
-4. The quote is automatically saved to **History**
-5. Click **"Save to Favorites"** to bookmark quotes you love
-6. View all your saved quotes in the **Favorites** tab
+- **Central server:** hosted on a VM
+- **Persistent:** a managed SQLite database ensuring quotes, favorites, history, and chat messages are always available
+- **Instance engine:** an Ollama instance running a local LLM (e.g., llama3.2 or Qwen2)
+- **AI agent gateway:** NanoBot framework orchestrating requests via MCP protocol
+- **MCP tools server:** wraps Ollama API into typed tools (quotes_generate, quotes_chat, quotes_health)
+- **Streamlit frontend:** UI for quote generation, chat, history, and statistics (falls back to direct Ollama if NanoBot offline)

 ---

 ## Deployment

 ### Prerequisites
-- **OS**: Ubuntu 24.04 (standard for university VMs)
+- OS: Ubuntu 24.04 (or any Linux distribution)
-- **Tools**: Docker and Docker Compose (optional) or Python 3.12+
+- Tools: Docker and Docker Compose
-- **AI Engine (optional)**: Ollama running on the host machine (`ollama pull llama3.2:1b`)
+- AI Engine: Ollama running on the host machine (`ollama pull llama3.2:1b`)

-### Step‑by‑Step Instructions (without Docker)
+### Step-by-Step Instructions

 ```bash
 # 1. Update system